What is a True Tenant Representation Broker? (And What to Avoid)

 While your broker may not work directly with the landlord or their broker, they report to the same chain of command.

 Conflicted brokers bring deals muddled by the interests of landlords.
-Worse, you'll probably miss out on properties, and you'll likely accept most of the landlord's terms because the broker doesn't want to widdle down their own commission.
+Worse, you'll probably miss out on properties, and you'll likely accept most of the landlord's terms because the broker doesn't want to whittle down their own commission.

 Conflicted brokers go by many names, including: “Dual agents, designated agencies,” etc. But, no matter the terminology, they are all jargoned terms you should avoid at all cost.